 Although all the people who know about my mother's sewing ability have pushed us to make clothing, the ultimate catalyst for our collaboration came from an interview I fortuitously watched last year.
 Pierpaolo Piccolo and Maria Grazia Chiuri, both creative directors of Valentino, pointed out how very often Italian fashion has been tied to a few strong stylistic personalities and how there has been a lack of communication about the craftsmanship, the art of manufacturing.
 More than the pret-a-porter the italian fashion is linked to the couture.
 Couture is part of our memory of being Italians, as it is associated with the vision of the workshop, of the atelier, which was born during the Renaissance period in the 15th Century as a space where artists could harness their creativity.
 They also stated how extremely important is to make people understand how one of the fundamental values of Italian fashion is the indispensable bond between the idea and the quality of the dressmaking.
 The quality of manufacturing makes the idea itself stronger.
 What makes Italian fashion so strong globally is not just a creative idea and a style, but also the perfect execution.

 It is common to find a tradition of manual ability within many italian families and this is linked to a strong passion, to the love every seamstress puts into every stitch she sews.
 Ale Ravalli brings from Italy this unrivalled dedication to handmade clothes.
 All the garments are made in-house through the close collaboration between my mother and myself.
-Using fabrics bought solely from local manufacturers, we ensure a product of artisan quality with an ethos of sustainability.
+Using only natural, leftover fabrics bought solely from local stockists in Tuscany, we ensure a product of artisan quality with an ethos of sustainability.

-Ale Ravalli seeks to re-energise the tradition of handmade clothes with a personal touch, creating a bespoke service where customers can commission products to be made with the understanding of the quality and process that will take place, from design, to the procurement of fabrics to the finished product.
+Ale Ravalli seeks to re-energise the tradition of handmade clothes with a personal touch, creating a bespoke service where customers can also commission garments to be made with the understanding of the quality and process that will take place, from design, to the procurement of fabrics to the finished product.

 The designs are timeless and clean yet feminine.
-It is a collection of everyday clothing with a contemporary edge and energy focusing on fabrics with a fantastic feel and durability, to be worn elegantly for years to come."
+It is a collection of everyday and occasional clothing with a contemporary edge and energy focusing on fabrics with a fantastic feel and durability, to be worn elegantly for years to come.